openvinotoolkit/openvino/docs/install_guides/configurations-header.md

    For GNA <openvino_docs_install_guides_configurations_for_intel_gna>

-For certain use cases, you may need to instal additional software, to get the full potential of OpenVINO™.
+For certain use cases, you may need to install additional software, to get the full potential of OpenVINO™.
 Check the following list for components pertaining to your
 workflow: